 Every day, another blog is abandoned, another novel shelved, another poem left unfinished.
-“I just don’t have time anymore,” a writer says, then deletes a file that was going to be the next great American novel, or crumples up a poem that would have inspired the next great world leader and throws it in the trash.
+“I just don’t have time anymore,” a writer says, then deletes a file that was going to be the next great American novel, or crumples up a poem, which would have inspired the next great world leader, and throws it in the trash.

 Don’t Give Up

-What if J.K.
-Rowling had given up on her fantastical story?
+What if Stephen King had stopped writing after receiving his first rejection?
 What if George Lucas had given up on his groundbreaking film?
 What if the Beatles hadn’t taken a chance on that new sound everyone was calling rock and roll?
 What kind of world would we be living in?

 I almost gave up on my creative writing.
 For several years, I rarely wrote, other than the writing I had to do for work, which was technical or business writing.
-It was only by sheer luck that the company I worked for closed, forcing me to find some other path, and only by an odd combination of chance, drive, and a willingness to take risks did I return to my writing so that I could sit here years later amazed that now I make (part of) my living doing it.
+It was only by sheer luck that the company I worked for closed, forcing me to find some other path, and only by an odd combination of chance, drive, and a willingness to take risks did I return to my writing.

 And I’m willing to take the dream a little further, do a little more.
 Whether it’s this year, next year, or in five years, the dream is mine, and I’m not giving up on it.